U.S. Presidents Eating Breakfast

 President John F. Kennedy having an adorable breakfast with his daughter Caroline in the White House in 1961.
 (Credit: Charles Del Vecchio, Washington Post)

 Dwight D. Eisenhower having breakfast on a plane with auto executive Paul G. Hoffman circa 1959.
+Notice the small boxes of Wheaties cereal.
 (Credit: allposters.com)

 Dwight D. Eisenhower eating what appears to be a box of donuts in 1954.
 (Credit: Sealtest Southern Diary)